Additional features supported for SAML

 WebView credential type support for authentication mechanisms

-The authentication of a Citrix ADC appliance can now support the AUTHv3 protocol.
-The WebView credential type in the AUTHv3 protocol supports all type of authentication mechanisms (including SAML and OAuth).
+The authentication of a Citrix ADC appliance can now support AUTHv3 protocol.
+The WebView credential type in AUTHv3 protocol support all type of authentication mechanisms (including SAML and OAuth).
 The WebView credential type is a part of AUTHv3, which is implemented by Citrix Receiver and browser in web applications.

 The following example explains the flow of WebView events through Citrix Gateway and Citrix Receiver:

 - The Citrix Receiver negotiates to Citrix Gateway for AUTHv3 protocol support.